 If you have pain from a neuroma, visit the doctors at Raleigh Foot & Ankle Center.
 They will begin with an examination to determine what is wrong with your foot and what is causing your foot pain.
 They will often start with conservative treatment, although surgical intervention is sometimes necessary.

 Conservative treatments for neuroma may include padding or insoles that could be used to separate the affected metatarsals; injections; increased support in the form of shoes, orthotic inserts or special boots; or special therapy techniques performed by a physical therapist.

 If you have neuroma pain, visit Raleigh Foot & Ankle Center today.
 The doctors and staff at our office can help diagnose and treat your pain and help determine the best course of treatment to get you back on your feet and free of pain as soon as possible!

-To schedule an appointment for neuroma diagnosis and treatment, please call our office at (919) 850-9111 or use our online Request an Appointment form.
-We serve patients from Raleigh, Cary and Wake Forest in Wake County, NC and surrounding communities in and around the Raleigh-Durham Area and the rest of North Carolina.
+To schedule an appointment for neuroma diagnosis and treatment, please call our office at (919) 850-9111.
+We serve patients from Raleigh, Cary and Wake Forest, NC as well as Wake County, Johnston County and surrounding areas in and around the Raleigh-Durham Area and the rest of North Carolina.
 Hablamos Español.